nicolas-forquet/elan/README.md

 It is currently under active development.

-The user can create and compare different urban water management scenarios (wastewater and stormwater) to support informed decision making.
+Using ELAN, the user can create and compare different urban water management scenarios (wastewater and stormwater) to support informed decision making.

-Elan is available on the official QGIS repository : https://plugins.qgis.org/search/?q=ELAN.
-It can also be installed directly from the QGIS plugin manager.

 ## Features

 The plugin includes several modules:

-- `Roads and buildings`, `Population` and `RoadProjection` to prepare the geographical data
+- `Roads and buildings`, `Population` and `Projection on roads` to prepare the geographical data

-- `Sewer network` and `Processes` to investigate and presize scenarios
+- `Sewer network` and `Processes` to investigate and pre-size scenarios

 - `Longitudinal sewer profile` to better visualize sewer pre-sizing

 - `Create a scenario` to create a scenario item that can be further compared to others

-And customized plots to better compare presized treatment train options.
+And customized plots to better compare pre-sized treatment train options.

 ## For whom ?